-Bed bugs (or Cimex lectularius) are persistent, pervasive, and proficient at escaping human attempts to kill them.
+Bed bugs (Cimex lectularius) are persistent, pervasive, and proficient at escaping human attempts to kill them.
 While they do not transmit disease and aren’t dangerous unless their bites become infected, they’re still one of the most reviled insects out there.
-Once an insect that was rarely discussed, bed bugs are now so common that travelers report on their presence in hotels, movie theaters, and mass transit—pretty much anywhere there’s fabric to nestle into and people to hitch a ride on.
-There’s no need to be embarrassed or think that the infestation is a statement about your housekeeping.
-It’s far more likely that the bed bugs are a souvenir from a vacation, your office, or your child’s school; they may even have arrived in that great chair you picked up at a yard sale.
-Bed bugs are patient—they can survive for almost a year without food—and they can fit into the seams of mattresses, chairs, and curtains, but also into the cracks around baseboards.
-Often by the time you or your family have enough itchy bites to start looking for the source, you have an infestation.
+Once an insect that was rarely discussed, bed bugs are now so common that travelers report their presence in hotels, movie theaters, and mass transit—pretty much anywhere there’s fabric to nestle into and people to hitch a ride on.

 Bed bugs can be treated by a combination of chemicals, heat, physical removal, and even freezing.
-Still, the removal must be complete to be effective; it doesn’t solve your problem if you’ve killed all the live bugs but not their eggs or larvae because then you’ll have to start all over again.
-This is a good time to call in a professional bed bug exterminator who will know how to treat the problem effectively without endangering your family or pets.
-It’s essential to understand the options, costs, and methods before hiring someone or trying to DIY.
+Still, bed bug removal must be complete to be effective; it doesn’t solve the problem if all the live bugs have been killed but not their eggs—when the eggs hatch, the whole process would have to be repeated.

 Factors in Calculating Bed Bug Treatment Cost